AcademySoftwareFoundation/OpenTimelineIO/contrib/opentimelineio_contrib/application_plugins/hiero/README.md

 ----
 * Clips with audio get exported as two or more clips according to track count.
 Import of such media will get treated as individual clips rather than one
-* Tags are applied to both clips and track items on import.
-Hiero has option for both, but not reflected in OTIO.
+* Tags/markers are applied to both clips and track items on import if no metadata indicates source type.